Guoyantao/GFCalculator/README.md

 * **loss**: pixel has value 1 if loss ever occurred during the study period.
 * **gain**: pixel has value 1 if gain ever occurred during the study period.
 * **lossyear**: value of a pixel denotes in which year loss occurred, starting with 2000.
 Ino other words, if pixel has value 5, then it means that the deforestation event occurred in 2005.

 It should be noted that Hansen et al. in their work used Food and Agriculture Organisation (UN) definition of a tree: any vegetation taller than 5 metres.
-In consequence, the GFC map captures as tree also any sort of plantations that happen to be taller than 5 metres.
-Although here we are using "trees" and "forest" interchangeably
+In consequence, the GFC map captures as forest also any sort of plantations that happen to be taller than 5 metres.
+Although here we are using "trees" and "forest" interchangeably, it is important to stress that definition of "trees" does not imply ecological value.

 ## Usage
 The species' distribution maps are stored on Google Maps Engine (GME) server.
-Unfortunately GME does provide an option to share rasters publically and therefore running the script as-in will not succeed.
+Unfortunately GME does provide an option to share rasters publically and therefore running the script as-is will not succeed.
 Aim of sharing this code is to demonstrate how the calculations can be performed.

 ## Input
 Required input: